 Can a toothache go away on its own?

-In some cases, brief episodes of mild dental sensitivity may resolve without intervention.
+In some cases, brief episodes of mild dental sensitivity may resolve without intervention — for example, temporary sensitivity after consuming very hot or cold foods.
 However, a true toothache caused by decay, infection, or structural damage is unlikely to resolve permanently without professional treatment.
 The pain may temporarily subside if the nerve within the tooth becomes severely damaged, but this does not mean the underlying problem has resolved.
-The infection or decay may continue to progress.
+The infection or decay may continue to progress, potentially leading to more significant complications.
+A clinical examination is the most reliable way to determine the cause.

 What happens if a dental infection is left untreated?